alyssaschroder/alyssa-portfolio/instructions.md

     - any other information you want to see in a caption
     - a date
     - an order number if you care about that
+- square image to me the tiny image on the tab you see on other pages.
+Give me a small square image no smaller than 310x310px

 #### Links: